General Instructions :-

 Select the most appropriate option to fill in blank number 4.

-Select the most appropriate ANTONYM of the underlined word in the given sentence.
+Select the most appropriate option that can substitute the underlined segment in the given sentence.

 krekitne =